Frequently Asked Questions

 There is no cost for this service

 Registration is simple and fast; all you need is your child's ID # and Date of Birth.

 You can choose to receive text messages, phone calls, and e-mails.

 All contact information is stored securely and will not be shared or sold.
 Your Privacy is protected.

 For information, or to sign-up and start receiving notifications, please visit.

 For help with registration, call the Parent Hotline with Osceola District Schools Transportation Services Department at 407-518-4540.

 The Area Managers are responsible for most day-to-day operations.
 Please check the regional links in the left column (Central Zone, East Zone, or West Zone) to find your school or area and then contact the appropriate Area Manager.
-For safety concerns, please contact our Supervisor of Safety, Beverly Hughes, at 407-870-1347.
+For safety concerns, please contact our Supervisor of Safety, Orville Watson, at 689-215-3680.